How to calculate percentage? - Interactive FAQs

 Calculator usage:

 Step 1: Calculate the premium increase amount.
 Use the Basic Percentage CALCULATOR ("What is X% of Y?").
-Enter the percentage increase as X (5) and last year's premium as Y (800).
+Enter 5 [X] and $800 [Y].
 The calculator will calculate 5% of $800.

 Step 2: Add the increase amount calculated in Step 1 to last year's premium.